Jvelasco97/SCpotify/README.md

 Will search and prompt

 `spotifyC -t`
-Will display past 10 songs
+Will display past 20 songs

+`spotifyC -q "example song"`
+Will seach and prompt what song to add in queue

 ![sample 3](samples/2021-07-26_17-34.png)